spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/hello-deployment/_index.md

 ---
 title: "An Introduction to Spinnaker: Hello Deployment"
-linkTitle: "An Introduction to Spinnaker: Hello Deployment"
+linkTitle: "Intro: Hello Deployment"
-weight: 3
 description: >
-  This guide will run through the workflow of setting up an example application deployment with Spinnaker.
+  Learn the workflow for setting up an example application deployment with Spinnaker.
 ---